Ursula von der Leyen: Childcare and parental leave

 Ursula von der Leyen assumed her office as Federal Minister for Family Affairs, Senior Citizens, Women and Youth in 2005.
-Amidst protest, particularly from the conservative wing of her party, the CDU, she introduced the Child Advancement Act (Kinderförderungsgesetz), which reserved 4.3 billion euros for the creation of childcare structures throughout Germany.
+Amidst protest (particularly from the conservative wing of the CDU), she introduced the Child Advancement Act (Kinderförderungsgesetz), which reserved 4.3 billion euros for the creation of childcare structures throughout Germany.

 Von der Leyen also introduced the German Elternzeit, a paid parental leave scheme.
 Following Scandinavian models, the scheme reserves two additional months for fathers who go on parental leave as well (Vätermonate in German).
 This part of the law, in particular, attracted protest from some German conservatives.
 Catholic Bishop Walter Mixa accused von der Leyen of turning women into "birthing machines".
-Meanwhile, Bavarian colleagues from von der Leyen's sister party, the CSU, complained that men did not need a "diaper-changing internship". von der Leyen successfully influenced public opinion of her reforms with a 3-million-euro PR campaign, which was criticized for using public funds for political advocacy and for employing embedded marketing techniques.
+Meanwhile, Bavarian colleagues from von der Leyen's sister party, the CSU, complained that men did not need a "diaper-changing internship".
+Von der Leyen successfully influenced public opinion of her reforms with a 3-million-euro PR campaign, which was criticised for using public funds for political advocacy and for employing embedded marketing techniques.

 Blocking internet child pornography

 Ursula von der Leyen advocated the initiation of a mandatory blockage of child pornography on the Internet through service providers via a block list maintained by the Federal Criminal Police Office of Germany (BKA), thus creating the necessary infrastructure for extensive censorship of websites deemed illegal by the BKA.

 These actions brought her the nickname "Zensursula", a portmanteau word blending the German word for censorship ("Zensur") and her given name ("Ursula").
 The combination of a sensitive topic like child pornography and internet censorship is said to have caused a rising interest in the Pirate Party.

 In July 2009, she referred to the problems of struggling against paedophile pornography on the internet as the responsible persons often use servers located in Africa or India, where, she said, "child pornography is legal".
 This claim was based on a 2006 study by the International Centre for Missing & Exploited Children.
-However, child pornography is, in fact, illegal in India, which has much stricter rules about erotic media than Germany.
-She later expressed regret for having cited an inaccurate study.
+As child pornography is illegal in India, and the country has stricter rules about all pornography than Germany, she later expressed regret for citing an inaccurate study.

 Von der Leyen was in charge of the request to ban and rate the Rammstein album Liebe ist für alle da by the Federal Review Board for Media Harmful to Minors.